TikTok videos of Paul Okoye's new lover about sugar daddies, rich men surface

 "Isn’t this just videos a lot of people recreate on that TikTok app??
 Y’all live and let others live abeg♀️"

-"Dem send your brother N10k or not?"
-Nigerians knock B-Red as he reacts to Sina Rambo's wife's revelation

-Paul Okoye shows off younger new lover as they attend church together
+Paul Okoye shows off his younger new lover as they attend church together

 One-half of the P-Square group, Paul Okoye, trended on social media after he decided to show that he has found love again.